UW Font Transition

 I purchased a different, unique font for my unit’s campaigns.
 Do I need to substitute the new brand fonts for it?

 No. We chose the UW’s new feature brand fonts, Red Hat Display and Red Hat Text, in part for their significant flexibility, so we believe they can stand on their own for campaigns of all kinds.
 However, you may use accent fonts in conjunction with them if you’d like.
-University Marketing can help consult on such decisions.
+The Office of Strategic Communication can help consult on such decisions.

 Posted on